 Meanwhile home life has not been so great.
 Miriam and her husband have noticed their 15 year old son is becoming increasingly isolated in his bedroom, is eating less and has withdrawn from family and friends.
 Upon discussing their concerns he becomes combative, yelling and swearing at them.
 They don’t know what to do.

 Needless to say Miriam is feeling enormous pressure to do her job well despite what is occurring and to help her son.
-In the last three weeks she is going home constantly thinking about work.
+In the last three weeks she is going home ruminating about work.
 She can’t stop feeling anxious and getting to sleep is proving difficult.
 If Miriam wakes up in the middle of the night her thoughts immediately go to her worries.
 To assist sleep she has started to have a couple of glasses of wine each night.
 Upon waking in the morning Miriam is immediately struck by the feeling of dread- she is uneasy about what the day will hold.
 The way Miriam is doing things is clearly no longer working…